A. Isaiah acts out a sign.

 1. (1) The political setting for the sign.

 In the year that Tartan came to Ashdod, when Sargon the king of Assyria sent him, and he fought against Ashdod and took it,

 a.
-In the year that Tartan came to Ashdod: This describes the time when the army of Assyria conquered the Philistine city of Assyria.
-Isaiah’s sign is a response to this victory of Assyria.
+In the year that Tartan came to Ashdod: This describes the time when the army of Assyria conquered the Philistine city of Ashdod.
+Isaiah’s sign was a response to this victory of Assyria.

 i.
 This invasion has a concrete marking point in secular history: 711 B.C.